mikeries/node-global/README.md

 * `clearTimeout(t)`: Removes the function of the `setTimeout()`
 * `clearInterval(t)`: Removes the function of the `setInterval()`

-Note: Developers you can access them with or without referring to the `global` object.
+Note: As developers, you can access them with or without referring to the `global` object.
 For example, both `global.process` and `process` work the same.

 `Process`, `modules` and `Buffer` require their own lessons, so we'll cover them one-by-one later.

 ## Explicit and Implicit Global Scoping

 Let's talk about scoping for a moment.
-We can attach any arbitrary (meaning we come up with a name) property to a `global` object explicitly, e.g.,
+We can attach any arbitrary property (i.e we come up with a name)to a `global` object explicitly.
+For example:

 ```js
 global.name = 'React Quickly'
 console.log(name) // React Quickly
 ```

 This is explicit global scoping because we wrote `global.name`.
 This variable become available not only in the current script, but in all other scripts which this instance uses.
 For example you can set the global name variable in the main script and it will be accessible in imported modules.
-More on modules later in Unit 2.
 Let's explore implicit global scoping.

-When it comes to scoping, browser JavaScript was notorious for it's "buggy" behavior of leaking variables into a global scope.
+When it comes to scoping, browser JavaScript was notorious for its "buggy" behavior of leaking variables into a global scope.
 For example, if `var _user = {admin: false}` code is run in DevTools `var user` will create a global object `window._user`.

 Note: If we don't use `var` the variable will be a `window` as well.